NeroBlackstone/Steam.jl/README.md

 # API Key

 Please apply for your [steam api key](https://steamcommunity.com/dev/apikey) first.
 Then paste your api key at `$HOME/.steam/apikey.txt`.
+Or save api key to `STEAM_KEY` environment variable.

 # Trademarks